As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 Any of the following three categories can also come in fountain form.
 A fountain bird bath features moving water, such as a gravity-powered dripping fountain, bubbler, or spray.
-The movement of the water and the noise that it creates can be perfect for attracting birds all on its own.
+The water’s movement and the noise it creates can be perfect for attracting birds all on its own.

 The pedestal bird bath is probably what you think of when you think of a bird bath.
 This is the classic design.
-It has a base that’s basically like a post, with an elevated dish on top.
+It has a base, like a post, with an elevated dish.

 Typically, these bird baths will stand about three to four feet tall.
 They can be made of all sorts of different materials, and they come in a variety of different designs and colors as well.

 A dish bird bath can be as simple as a saucer or bowl.
 You can put these at a variety of different heights.

 There are even hanging dish bird baths that are available.
-These often attach to deck railings, and they involve hanging the dish from a chain or cord.
+These often attach to deck railings and involve hanging the dish from a chain or cord.

 Heated bird baths are a good idea if you live in a colder climate.
 Birds will visit available water sources throughout the year, and it takes a lot of energy for them to melt snow to drink it.